-Based on recommendations from the Heath, Safety and Risk Management Specialist, in consultation with the Clinton County Health Department, the Essex County Health Department and aligned with NYS Education Department and NYS Department of Health guidelines, CVES BOCES has prepared and printed signage for entrances, classrooms, washrooms, meeting spaces, gyms, cafeterias, hallways and offices providing instructions on self-evaluation for entrances, mask wearing protocols, hand-washing, social distancing, and reduced room capacity.
+Based on recommendations from the Heath, Safety and Risk Management Specialist, in consultation with the Clinton County Health Department, the Essex County Health Department and aligned with NYS Education Department, NYS Department of Health, and CDC guidelines, CVES BOCES has prepared and printed signage for entrances, classrooms, washrooms, meeting spaces, gyms, cafeterias, hallways and offices providing instructions on self-evaluation for entrances, mask wearing protocols, hand-washing, social distancing, and reduced room capacity.

-All CVES faculty and staff who are currently working on-site have completed COVID-19 safety training, and all CVES employees will complete this training before returning to work on campus.
+All CVES faculty and staff must complete COVID-19 safety training, and all CVES employees will complete a COVID-19 refresher training before the start of the 2021-2022 school year.
 CVES has also extended access/printing services to all its component school districts for this signage.